arc-ch/intel-ml-project/README.md

 5. Running the App
 6. Important Notice: API and LangChain Considerations

 ##  1. Project Overview 📝
-The INTEL project uses the Adult Census Income dataset to explore various demographic features and their relationships with income levels.
+The Project uses the Adult Census Income dataset to explore various demographic features and their relationships with income levels.
 The app provides a comprehensive set of tools for data analysis, visualization, and prediction.

 ##  2. Features 🛠️
-  ### 1.Data Overview
+  ### 1. Data Overview
   Explore the dataset's structure, including summary statistics, missing values, and unique value counts for each feature.
   ![image](https://github.com/arc-ch/intel-ml-project/assets/134518231/7db2a056-c3a8-43ec-bd8a-d953c2902d2b)